cyberlord8/intervalometer/README.md

   InterValometer sketch for PicoW - Copyright 2023 Timothy Millea - Released under GPLv3 license

+  aka - an elaborate blinky sketch with a start/stop push button and a relay

   This sketch closes a relay or other device/component that controls the remote shutter on a digital camera.

   Consult camera manual on how to connect relay to remote shutter for your specific camera.